 Under the leadership of Prime Minister Yitzhak Rabin, the Israeli government pursued negotiations with the Palestinian Authority in the early 1990s.
 Tensions and discord rose among the Israeli public, with many supporting these efforts and others believing they would lead to disaster.
 On the night of November 4th, 1995, at the end of a giant peace rally in Tel Aviv, a Jewish Israeli law student shot and killed Rabin, hoping to derail the peace effort.
 The shock waves that rippled throughout the country-forever changing Israeli society-led to outpourings of grief, recrimination, and a realization that angry rhetoric can have disastrous results.
-The assassin hoped his action would end the peace process, but subsequent leaders continued to pursue negotiations aimed at achieving a final-status agreement with the Palestinians.
+Subsequent leaders continued to pursue negotiations aimed at achieving a final-status agreement with the Palestinians, but these efforts have stalled since the 2010s.